GabrielArakaki/js-test/README.md

 ## Features

-* The user can choose if he wants a table or a graph
+Based on user inputs, the dashboard can:
+* Swap the visualization between table and graph
-* The user can filter the data set by its values
+* Filter the data set by "date" or "state" (the dataset to be used is located in folder `assets`)

 ## Conditions

-* The dataset to be used is located in folder `assets`
 * The dataset must be transferred by script to a NoSQL database
 * The dashboard should pull the data from the database, ONLY once.
 * The dashboard should run on React
 * All other frameworks/packages are open to the developer
-* No need to worry about CSS